Banging Toolbox

 25. Scoop shovel (square-mouth)

 This is basically a big scoop with an elongated shaft and handle.
-The blade has a pan’s layout, with tall sides and a curved back wall.
+The blade contains a pan’s layout, with tall sides and a curved back wall.

 Primarily used for material lifting and transport after the ground or digging material is already loose.